Asset Filter

 }

-Regular expression can be used for asset_name values in the JSON; datapoint values with remove action can also use regular expression.
-In the following example, Any datapoint which starts with “Pressure” will be removed from all the assets; if exists.
+Regular expression can be used for asset_name values in the JSON.
+Datapoint values within the remove and select actions can also use a regular expression.
+Regular expressions may also be used to match and replace names in the rename, datapointmap and split rules.
+In the following example, any datapoint which starts with “Pressure” will be removed from all the assets.

 {